Skip to main content

 Patrick Milnes avatar

-Written by Patrick Milnes Campaigns Advisor
+Written by Patrick Milnes Campaigns & Government Relations Manager

 It’s been another tough couple of weeks for Rishi.
 The cost-of-living crisis continues to bite, and his party is once again wracked by internal issues, with speeding tickets a point of contention and partygate re-rearing its ugly head.
 And to top matters off, last weekend he had to watch as his beloved Southampton got relegated from the Premier League.
 Still, it’s not all bad news for the Prime Minister, as newly published ONS data showed inflation falling to 8.7% in April from 10.1% the previous month and he enjoyed a (hopefully) productive trip to the G7 summit.